HectorSchreiner/RustyRhythm/README.md

 # 🚀 LogRhythm Message Formatter
-### **Ruxamat™** *(Name is Work in Progress)*
+### **Ruxamat** *(Name is Work in Progress)*

-Ruxamat™ *[Rusty Exabeam Formatter]* is a Chrome extension that enhances LogRhythm's WebConsole platform by reformatting log messages into a more readable and visually appealing format.
+Ruxamat [Rusty Exabeam Formatter] is a Chrome extension that enhances LogRhythm's WebConsole platform by reformatting log messages into a more readable and visually appealing format.
 It highlights important text — such as **usernames and IP addresses** — and restructures log messages for improved clarity.

 🔧 **Built with:** Rust 🦀 + WebAssembly ⚡